philipschm1tt/website/src/content/blog/2024-08-19_keyboard_2_tiger80lite.md

 ---
-title: "Keyboard 2: Tiger80 Lite + PBTfans BoW + Owlab Tungsten"
+title: "Keyboard 2: Tiger80 Lite"
 subheading: "All the foams!"
 description: "The one in which I \"needed\" more than one overpriced keyboard."
 pubDate: "2024-08-19"